 Our website offers a rich resource of community information for each wine country town and popular communities.
 Each town offers a different feel and vibe, whether a city feel or small village environment.
 Find out what suits you best by reading personal descriptions of our communities written by Bella Casa agents.

 When looking at a big city don’t discount neighboring areas as you might find a better match for your lifestyle.
 Take time to research what the city or town has to offer.
 Bella Casa real estate brokers are local experts, we are more than happy to visit with you as you research your new home area options.

 What to take and what to leave behind?
 There are things we brought to London that didn’t return with us.
 Depending on what type of relocation you are doing, you might want to rent a storage unit.
+Or look into Storage Buildings that can be shipped all together with contents inside, so you know it is all intact.
 Shipping across the county is spendy — across the pond is expensive.
 If it does not have sentimental or legal value, then leave it behind.

 - If packing for international, you cannot pack liquids.
 So if you want to take wine or spirits, check your airline for quantity in suite cases or look to ship it with UPS or USPS.

 - When shipping any pictures framed with glass, buy blue painters tape and criss-cross all around the picture center out to the edge of the frame, at least 8 strips around.
 If the glass does break, the tape will hold the glass pieces in place and prevent damage to the photo.
 Use cardboard corners to protect the edges.

 - Bubble wrap is your best friend, and your best price is going to be online.
 Go big as you will use a ton of it.
 They also have plate and dish sleeves now that protect dishes.